wpallstars/fix-plugin-does-not-exist-notices/README.md

 3. Click the "Refresh Cache" button to ensure Git Updater recognizes the latest version
 4. Updates will now appear in your WordPress dashboard when available

+### Choosing Your Update Source

+This plugin allows you to choose where you want to receive updates from:

+1. In the Plugins list, find "Fix 'Plugin file does not exist' Notices"
+2. Click the "Choose Update Source" link next to the plugin
+3. Select your preferred update source:
+   - **Auto-detect** (default): Automatically determines the source based on installation origin
+   - **WordPress.org**: Updates from the official WordPress.org repository (may have delays due to approval process)
+   - **GitHub**: Updates directly from GitHub (usually has the latest version first)
+   - **Gitea**: Updates from Gitea (usually has the latest version first)
+4. Click "Save" to apply your preference

+> **Note:** GitHub and Gitea options require the Git Updater plugin to be installed and activated.

 ## Frequently Asked Questions

 ### Is it safe to remove plugin references?